 Nothing in this policy shall create a binding contract or obligation of the City.
 Individual Service Contracts may vary from contract to contract at the discretion of the City Council.
 Any award of a service contract is valid only for the term specified therein and shall not constitute a promise of future award.
 The City Council reserves the right to reject any and all proposals, and to waive any technical deficiency at its sole discretion.
-Members of the City Council, the Service Contract Sub-Committee, and any Advisory Board, Commission or special committee with the power to make recommendations regarding Public Service Contracts are ineligible to apply for such Public Service Contracts, including historic preservation funds.
-City Departments are also ineligible to apply for Public Service Contracts.
+Members of the City Council, the Service Contract Sub-Committee, and any Advisory Board, Commission or special committee with the power to make recommendations regarding Public Service Contracts are ineligible to apply for such Public Service Contracts.
 The ineligibility of Advisory Board, Commission and special committee members shall only apply to the category of Public Service Contracts that such advisory Board, Commission and special committee provides recommendations to the City Council.
-All submittals shall be public records in accordance with government records regulations ("GRAMA")

-unless otherwise designated by the applicant pursuant to UCA Section 63-2-308, as amended.
+All submittals shall be public records in accordance with government records regulations ("GRAMA") unless otherwise designated by the applicant pursuant to UCA Section 63-2-308, as amended.